dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 ```

 where `blog` is the name of the site or project folder.
+Valet generates a Fresh local TLS certificate.

 ![Secure the Blog](https://cdn.auth0.com/blog/valet/share.png)
 _Invoke the secure command_